 The Speaker of the House of Commons is one of the biggest jobs in British politics.

-The Speaker also represents the House of Commons to the Queen, the House of Lords and other authorities.
+They also represent the House of Commons to the Queen, the House of Lords and other authorities, and have three deputies.

 The role of the Speaker goes to an MP who is decided in a secret vote of their fellow MPs.